s174508/darknet/README.md

 # YOLO SWAgroup Yolo v3 for motorcycle detection and model training.
+## Short
+This repository is forked from the [original darknet repository]([Alexey's repository](https://github.com/AlexeyAB), and changed to fit our problem, thus parts of this code is our own, which we will state below.

 ## Model an Training
 This is our source code for building, training and applying a YOLOv3 model on the DTU HPC cluster.
 Weights files are too big to upload on GitHub, so here's a link to the [initial weights](https://pjreddie.com/media/files/darknet53.conv.74) we used for training the models.
 They need to be placed in the main directory of darknet.